touseefahmed-cyber/touseefahmed-cyber/README.md

-## Hey there, Shubham this side!
+## Hey there, Touseef this side!

 ### 👨🏻‍💻 &nbsp;About Me

-- 🤔 &nbsp; Backend Developer working remotely in India.
-- 💼 &nbsp; Best Selling Instructor (Explore my courses on Python Programming, Django Framework and Data Structures Algorithms).
-- 🌱 &nbsp; Learning more about Entrepreneurship, CryptoCurrencies, Automations and Algorithms.
-- ⚡️ &nbsp; Fun fact: I like playing chess.
+- 🤔 &nbsp; I am a Full-Stack developer with over 5 years of experience in web development (PHP, wordpress, Laravel, HTML, CSS, JS).
+I love problem solving and can handle medium and small task to huge, high-load projects.

 ---